 “It’s a different world for all the players involved,” Mr. McLoughlin said.
 “Here, they live in each others’ pockets, and you’re more likely to have people on the lower rung working for people on the upper rung.”

 My fiction isn’t strictly Noir in the conventional sense.
 It doesn’t have the “emphasis on sexual relationships and the use of sex to advance the plot”.
 This isn’t to say my work is “sex-less”, all of my novels include at least one character with femme fatale qualities, but sex is not the driving force of the plot.
+Often, it’s more of a sinister undertone.
 Like Noir, I explore “the self-destructive qualities of the lead characters”.
 Noir reflects the type of stories that haunt me.

 Noir is considered (according to our collective expertise recorded at Wikipedia) a sub-genre of Hardboiled Crime.
 The protagonist is usually not a detective, but instead either a victim, a suspect, or a perpetrator.
 She is someone tied directly to the crime, not an outsider called in to solve or fix the situation.